Front runners and horse magic: Global Champions Tour conquers Schönbrunn!

 The organizers, led by Sonja Klima, had to overcome major challenges when planning the event.
 Horse review reports that Schönbrunn Palace is subject to strict requirements as a world cultural heritage site.
 For example, it is forbidden to let horses onto the grassland or touch the flower beds.
 These requirements required precise planning and cooperation between the organizers and the authorities.

-Sports director Helmut Morbitzer emphasizes the smooth cooperation of his team in order to perfectly integrate the ambience of the castle into the event.
-He has already created a list of improvements for future events to further optimize the conditions for the riders and horses.
-In his assessment, the tournament will have a positive impact on equestrian sports in Austria.
+Sporting director Helmut Morbitzer emphasizes the smooth cooperation of his team in order to perfectly integrate the ambience of the castle into the event.
+He has also already drawn up a list of improvements for future events to further optimize the conditions for the riders and horses.
+In his opinion, the tournament will have a positive influence on equestrian sport in Austria.

-Despite the cool temperatures and rain, the mood in the Honor of Schönbrunn was overwhelmingly positive.
-The achievements of the riders and the impressive backdrop create an unforgettable experience.
-It remains to be seen how the remaining competitions develop and whether the domestic riders can master the pressure of international competition.
+Despite the cool temperatures and the rain, the mood in Schönbrunn's main courtyard was overwhelmingly positive.
+The performance of the riders and the impressive backdrop create an unforgettable experience.
+It remains to be seen how the remaining competitions will develop and whether the local riders can cope with the pressure of international competition.